PFB-Diff: Progressive Feature Blending Diffusion for Text-driven Image Editing: Introduction

+However, most optimization-free methods face several challenges, as illustrated in Figure \ref{fig:introduction}.
+Firstly, many methods rely on editing intermediate noisy images \cite{diffedit, bdm, bldm, sdedit}, which lack the necessary semantics for maintaining image consistency, resulting in degraded outcomes.
+Additionally, some methods \cite{bldm, diffedit,sdedit} struggle to accurately generate desired content at specified locations based on textual prompts.
+Additionally, most existing methods focus on editing a single object.
+When multiple objects need to be replaced simultaneously, the performance of these methods often falls short of expectations.

+Among optimization-free methods, mask-free image editing techniques such as PTP \cite{ptp} and DiffEdit\cite{diffedit} automatically predict masks based on input text prompts, eliminating the need for user-provided masks.
+While this approach is more convenient for users, the predicted editing areas often do not align with the user's areas of interest, particularly in images containing multiple objects.
+In commercial applications like Midjourney\footnote{\url{https://www.midjourney.com/home/?callbackUrl=\%2Fapp\%2F}} and open-source projects such as Stable Diffusion web UI\footnote{\url{https://github.com/AUTOMATIC1111/stable-diffusion-webui}}, it is common for users to provide rough masks.
+Additionally, recent segmentation models such as Segment Anything Model (SAM) \cite{sam} can generate high-quality object masks based on input prompts like points or boxes, simplifying the mask acquisition process for users.
+Therefore, this paper aims to develop a method based on rough masks.
+Employing a rough mask requires little user effort, yet it enhances flexibility and ensures more reliable editing results.

 In this paper, we propose PFB-Diff, a framework adapting pre-trained text-to-image models for text-driven image editing.
 As an optimization-free method, our method inherits its advantages of efficiency and the ability to fully utilize the pre-trained model's generalization capabilities.
-Meanwhile, we propose several novel techniques to overcome the existing issues in previous optimization-free methods, such as image inconsistency and image-text misalignment.
-We summarize them as follows. \begin{itemize} \item \textit{Progressive feature blending}.
-Instead of editing intermediate noisy images, we propose to edit their deep feature maps in the prediction network.
-Deep features contain rich semantics and thus feature-level editing can ensure semantic and texture consistency in the edited images.
+Meanwhile, we propose Progressive Feature Blending (PFB) to overcome the existing issues in previous optimization-free methods, such as image inconsistency and image-text misalignment.
+Specifically, instead of editing intermediate noisy images, we propose to edit their deep feature maps in the prediction network.
+Deep features contain rich semantics, allowing feature-level editing to preserve semantic and texture consistency in edited images effectively.
 The editing is progressively performed from high to low feature levels via multi-scale masks.
-This approach helps to seamlessly integrate the newly generated content into the original image, resulting in more natural and coherent synthesis results. \item \textit{Masking the word's attention map}.
-To restrict the influence of specific words in predefined regions, we propose to mask their attention maps.
-For example, when editing an image from ``a dog sitting on a beach" to ``a dog sitting on the snow," we mask the background area in the attention map of the word ``dog."
-This ensures that the ``dog" does not affect the background area, thereby preserving the original image's overall layout and avoiding the generation of another dog in the background. \end{itemize}
+This approach helps to seamlessly integrate the newly generated content into the original image, resulting in more natural and coherent synthesis results.